Terms and Remuneration

 - Applicants must be either New Zealand citizens, or have resided continuously in New Zealand for at least two years immediately prior to application and hold a New Zealand resident visa.

 - The applicant will have a PhD in a relevant disciplinary area, or equivalent qualifications such as an MA or BA Hons followed by relevant publications.
-Relevant publications may include books, journal or newspaper articles, chapters in books, blogs.
+Relevant publications may include books, journal or newspaper articles, chapters in books, and blogs.

-- Applications from academics employed by a university or other tertiary institution will be considered, but the application must make it clear that the applicant is available for full-time research and writing for the period of the Fellowship or Award if successful, and that this will be on the basis of unpaid leave.
+- Applications from academics employed by a university or another tertiary institution will be considered, but the application must make it clear that the applicant is available for full-time research and writing for the period of the Fellowship or Award if successful, and that this will be on the basis of unpaid leave.

 - Collective applications will be considered – that is, two or more applicants may apply for a clearly defined project involving original research from the group.
 The application will need to set out clearly how the project can be delivered effectively within the terms and conditions set out for the Fellowship and Award.
 (This provision does not include edited collections of academic essays, which will not be considered.)

 - The Judith Binney Fellowship is intended to provide for full-time research and writing over a period of twelve months, and the Award for a shorter time.
 The Fellowship or Award cannot be held concurrently with other paid employment, unless agreed in writing with the Management Group prior to the acceptance of the Fellowship or Award.
-Particular circumstances affecting the tenure of the award can be raised in the application, or with the Management Group is a Fellowship or an Award is offered.
+Particular circumstances affecting the tenure of the award can be raised in the application, or with the Management Group if a Fellowship or an Award is offered.